 Fulfillment is a prominent theme in Matthew’s gospel – with the arrival of the Messiah, the time of fulfillment has arrived.
 All that was anticipated in the Hebrew Bible began to come to fruition.
 But with his advent, what are the implications for the Law?

 In his Sermon on the Mount, Jesus provides clear answers and examples of just what he means.
 He did not come to adjudicate the interpretive disputes between competing Jewish sects over the details of the Law or to validate which oral traditions were correct.

-He did come to adjudicate any of the interpretive disputes between competing Jewish sects over legal details.
-And his focus was not on how to keep it blamelessly, or whether it must be restored to some pristine condition free of later traditions.
-Instead, Jesus summed up his mission as one fulfillment:
+In the discourse, his focus is not on how to keep the Law perfectly to achieve righteousness, or whether it must be restored to some pristine state free of later traditions.
+Instead, Jesus sums up his mission as one of fulfillment.